MattSegal/speech-enhancement/README.md

 ## RUNS

 - A
-  small dataset, 1 feature layer, track MSE, see what 10 epochs achieves what does small dataset do? how well does MSE loss correspond to good audio output? is 1 top of stack feature vector enough for the loss function? then check model quality in notebook
+  small dataset (18 batches of 28), 1 feature layer, track MSE, see what 10 epochs achieves what does small dataset do? how well does MSE loss correspond to good audio output? is 1 top of stack feature vector enough for the loss function? then check model quality in notebook

-  in general loss and MSE are both decreasing (which is good)
+  in general loss and MSE are both decreasing (which is good) both training and validation loss / MSE are very similar (yay!) improvement plateus at about about 12 epochs
+  ~0.95 loss
+  ~0.009 MSE

 - B
-  NONE
+  same as A but whole dataset (414 batches of 28)

 ## TODO

-- try g3 instances for a GPU that works
 - Look into raw audio tips
 - Try train a resnet / VGG on images to sanity check architecture
 - Try to reproduce an image denoising algo